 French Lemon-Apricot Tart Recipe

-If you like citrus, you’ll love this lovely lemon tart.
-The apricot preserves add sheen and a nice bit of sweetness.
-Bon appetite!—Peggy Lunde, Costa Mesa, California
+If you like the tang of citrus, you’ll love this lemon tart.
+The apricot preserves on top add a nice bit of sweetness. —Peggy Lunde, Costa Mesa, California

 - 3/4 cup plus 2 tablespoons all-purpose flour